Pronounced “roasty”, these roesti potatoes (often spelled rösti) have a European origin.

 They were first eaten by the Swiss, often for breakfast.
 Lucky for us, this wonderful potato recipe has migrated and is enjoyed around the world.
 It is amazingly delicious.

-The twist with this fantastic recipe is the addition of sweet potatoes.
+The twist with this fantastic recipe is the addition of sweet potatoes in addition to white potatoes.
 The sweet potatoes add great flavor, color and nutrition.

 - 1 pound sweet potatoes